But if I know you, I know what you'll do

 - In the oldest version of "Beauty and the Beast", Beauty dreams, repeatedly, of a handsome young man who begs her to rescue him.
 Technically, she had met him at this point, but she doesn't realize it until the Beast transforms.

-- ...as well as 12 Monkeys (but the recurring dream was caused by a childhood memory of seeing something horrible happen to his time-traveling future self and his lover.
+- 12 Monkeys.
+The recurring dream was caused by a childhood memory of seeing something horrible happen to his time-traveling future self and his lover.

 Psychiatrist: And what about the girl?
 Brunette, athletic, sleazy and demure?
 Just as you specified.
 Is that coincidence?